enbraun/slate/source/includes/_resourcetypes.md

 }
 ```

 Resource type object represents the type of resource.
 In an organization, there can be multiple types of resources.
 Administrator can add multiple resource types using eRS Cloud application.
 Resource types can be categorized as human or non-human.
-Human type of resource can be `Employee`, `Contractor`, etc. and non-human can be `Meeting Rooms`, `Projectors` etc. Different resource type object can be configured to have different set of custom attributes as well, which allows customizing resource objects to fit your requirements.
+Human type of resource can be `Employee`, `Contractor`, etc. and non-human can be `Meeting Rooms`, `Projectors` etc. Different resource type objects can be configured to have a different sets of custom attributes as well, which allows customizing resource objects to fit your requirements.

 <span class="optional"><b>ATTRIBUTES</b></span>